Strengthen Injured Knees with These Exercises

-- Lay face down on a yoga mat.
+- Firstly, lay face down on a yoga mat.
 Your knees should be bent and your feet flat on the mat.

-- Stretch out the leg you are going to work as far as you can.
+- Then, stretch out the leg you are going to work as far as you can.
 Then, raise your straight leg out to the same height as your bent knee.

 - Keep it in the air for 3 seconds.
 Then slowly and smoothly return it to the starting position.

-- Do eight repetitions of this with each knee.
+- Finally, do eight repetitions of this with each knee.

 2. Lateral knee elevations

 Lateral knee elevations are an activity that works your abductors and adductors.
-This also works the muscles that surround your knees.
+This also works with the muscles that surround your knees.

 Using this exercise reduces joint stiffness and helps to increase healing time for injured knees or pain.

 - On a yoga mat, lay on your side with your lower leg bent and your upper leg completely stretched out.